 - Get Writing – Writers often talk of “writer’s block” but fortunately this doesn’t happen a great deal when journaling.
 Sometimes getting that first line down on paper is the hardest, but once you get started, just let it flow.
 Don’t over think it!
 Sit quietly, hit the rewind button and replay the events of the day.
 Hit Pause every now and then and jot down your thoughts, what you felt at the time, what you feel now – and as I said just let it flow.

 As with anything – it takes 30 days to create a habit and about 60 days to create a lasting habit.
-Take my 30 Day “Dump It” Challenge and start creating a lifetime habit of healthy writing.
+Try it for 30 Days and start creating a lifetime habit of healthy writing.
 Always remember, this is YOUR journal.
 This is not a book you are writing to have published.
 You are not trying to make this a #1 Best Seller, so it doesn’t have to necessarily make a lot of sense to anyone other than YOU!
 This is all about YOUR thoughts, YOUR ideas, YOUR feelings, YOUR troubles, YOUR personal self-expression.

 I always look forward to hearing your comments and would love to hear about your own journaling experience in the Reply box below.